AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/participation-metric.md

 >
 >You used to have to do this via the Admin Tools.
 You can still enable participation metrics in the Admin Tools, but only for custom events 1 - 100.

 Here is a simple use cases: You are a content owner and you want to see which pages contributed to (participated in) visits that contained an email sign-up.
-Here’s how:
+Here's how:

 1. Create a new metric in the Calculated Metric Builder.
 1. Drag the success event "Orders" into the Definition canvas.